 C. Appointment to Boards, Commission and Committees.
-In making appointments to various City boards, commissions, and committee, the City Council could consider reviewing and revamping its outreach, advertisement and the committee of the commit nomination process to ensure that it is reaching diverse segments of the City's population and residents and/or incentivize youth and broader community involvement.
+In making appointments to various City boards, commissions, and committee, the City Council could consider reviewing and revamping its outreach, advertisement and nomination process to ensure that it is reaching diverse segments of the City's population and residents and/or incentivize youth and broader community involvement.